Machu Picchu Ticket 111 articles

 We recommend to buy the train ticket to go and come back at the same time, as will be a little more economic.
 At the moment to buy the tickets, consider that the prices vary according the type of service, depending on the departure or arrival point and also depending on the schedules.

-INCA RAIL: This is a company that has fewer years in the tourism market, offers four services: Tourist Service, Executive Service, First Class Service and Presidential service.
+Inca Rail: This is a company that has fewer years in the tourism market, offers four services: Tourist Service, Executive Service, First Class Service and Presidential service.
 Just with one point of departure and arrival:

 • Ollantaytambo – Machu Picchu / Machu Picchu – Ollantaytambo.